 There are many types of Adjustable Rate Mortgages.
 ARMs are normally adjusted twice a year, based on various indexes.

 Most Adjustable Rate Mortgages are capped, which means they can't increase over a certain amount in a given period.
 Some ARMs can't increase more than two percent per year, regardless of the underlying interest rate.
 Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can increase in a given period.
 Most ARMs also cap your interest rate over the life of the loan.

-ARMs usually start at a very low rate that may increase as the loan ages.
-You've probably heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
+ARMs most often feature the lowest rates toward the start.
+They usually provide the lower interest rate from a month to ten years.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are best for people who expect to move in three or five years.
-These types of adjustable rate loans benefit people who plan to move before the loan adjusts.
+These kinds of loans are fixed for a number of years (3 or 5), then adjust after the initial period.
+These loans are usually best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate loans are best for people who will sell their house or refinance before the loan adjusts.